-North Korea launches new ‘tactical nuclear attack’ submarine
+N Korea heralds ‘new chapter’ with ‘tactical nuclear attack’ submarine

 North Korea has a large submarine fleet but only the experimental ballistic missile submarine 8.24 Yongung (August 24 Hero) is known to have launched a missile.

-A high-level Chinese delegation is due to arrive in North Korea on Friday as the country prepares to celebrate the 75th anniversary of its founding day on Saturday, likely with a large parade.
+A high-level Chinese delegation is due to arrive in North Korea on Friday as the country prepares to celebrate the 75th anniversary of its founding day on Saturday, probably with a large parade.

 The US has said that Kim will also travel to Russia this month, possibly as early as next week, to meet President Vladimir Putin.

-The two men will discuss the supply of North Korean weapons to Moscow, according to US intelligence reports, with North Korea seeking not only food and energy aid but possibly more advanced weapons technologies.
+The two men will discuss the supply of North Korean weapons to Moscow, according to US intelligence reports, with North Korea seeking not only food and energy aid but possibly more advanced weapons technologies including for nuclear-powered submarines, which operate far more quietly than diesel vessels.